Dogs Leashed

 At around 4 miles, you'll come across the telegraph wire that was installed around 1910 to connect Escalante to Boulder.
 It's in quite good shape and you'll follow it for most of the rest of the trail.

 Hit the rim of Death Hollow and enjoy huge views of the canyon and the rock expanses in all directions.
 It's worthwhile to explore the rim off trail around here.
-There are good campsites here if you're spending the night, though there are also good ones on the canyon bottom, where better water is easy to find.
+There are good campsites nearby if you're spending the night, though there are also good ones on the canyon bottom, where better water is easy to find.
 Death Hollow is so named after a mule fell to his death during one of the mail delivery trips.

 Follow cairns down steep rock into the heart of the canyon where you'll hit Death Hollow creek.
 Turn left and change your footwear.
 Prepare for cold wading up to mid-thigh depth.
 For some sections of the next half-mile, you can follow paths on the banks, but most of them are COVERED with poison ivy, and you're better off running in the water.

 Keep a sharp eye out for the trail ascending the hill to the right.
 Other trails continue downstream, so don't miss your turn.
 It is located on a small beach and is the first possible way to ascend the canyon (it's been sheer cliffs until this point).
-The run out starts pretty steep but then mellows out and is a pleasant ascent back to the rim.
+The path out starts pretty steep but then mellows out and is a pleasant ascent back to the rim.

 Descend Mamie canyon.
 The